Diana Corkhill: Date rape and departure

 Writers decided to add suspense to the court case and keep the outcome a secret from the cast members involved in the story.
 They also ordered that two alternate endings to the trial be filmed, one with a guilty verdict and the other an innocent verdict.
 Writers also chose the characters involved in portraying the issue to be already acquainted.
 Beck described the case as not being a "cut and-dry situation".
 Beck thought it was important that Peter was punished for his treatment of Diana.
 She and Peter were friends, to which Beck assessed that "it isn't as if he was a total stranger who attacked her in a dark alleyway - but having said that, what he did was wrong, and he shouldn't be allowed to get away scott free."

 Writers decided that the outcome of the trial should be a not guilty verdict.
 The scenes played out with Diana being unable to convince the jury of Peter's guilt.
-Unlike Diana, Peter gained a witness willing to testify his innocence when the Farham's nanny Anna Wolska (Kazia Pelka).
+Unlike Diana, Peter gained a witness willing to testify his innocence with the Farham's nanny Anna Wolska (Kazia Pelka).
 Rod returns for the trial but when he hears the not guilty verdict, he accuses Diana of having an affair with Peter, ends their marriage and leaves once again.
 Diana is unable to cope with the outcome and tries to commit suicide by cutting her wrists.
 Diana survives her ordeal and Peter tries to comfort her.
 She is outraged and tells Peter to leave her alone, informing him that whilst the jury did not find him guilty, she would always know he had raped her.
 In the episodes leading to Frances' departure from Brookside, Diana secures a job at the bar La Luz.
 She is fired from the role after she is harassed by a group of men and retaliates by throwing a drink at them.
 Diana then stopped appearing in the show, it was later revealed that she remained in Liverpool, living with her father, Freddie.
 Peter remained in the series but writers continued to portray the issues that arise after an accusation of rape.
 Diana's uncle Jimmy continues to support Diana's version of events.
 He blames Peter for Diana leaving with her life in ruins and begins to harass him.
 Beck told Donna Hay from What's on TV that "everyone's sympathies were with Diana.
 No one stopped to think that Peter might be emotionally scarred by it as well."